fameandpartners/analytics/README.md

 `>rsconnect::deployApp()`

 ## Data Warehouse: `/dw/`
+### Requirements
+- `python 3.6.1`
+- `pip 9.0.1 (python 3.6)`
+- `R 3.4.2`

+To install python dependencies run
+`$ cd dw`
+`$ pip install -r requirements.txt`

+To install R dependencies run
+`$ cd dw/Rscripts`
+`$ Rscript dependencies.R`

-This manages F&P's Data Warehouse.
+`/dw/` manages F&P's Data Warehouse.
 It uses both R and Python to run ETL jobs.
 It relies on [feather](https://github.com/wesm/feather) to exchange Data Frames between R and Python in the data pipelines.
-The entry point to these ETL jobs are bash scripts, so to run the hourly ETL job run
+The entry point to these ETL jobs are bash scripts, so to run the hourly ETL job is this command

 `$ sh hourly.sh`

+or to run the culling algorithm is this command

+`$ sh culling.sh`

 ## Analysis Presentations: `/analyses/`
 These are scripts written for analysis presentations.
 These scripts use ggplot2 heavily and were written to be run locally and generate files for analysis presentations.